Wakala Meaning

 | Nature of Relationship | The relationship is agency based. | The relationship is investment partnership based. |

 This is why wakalah vs mudarabah is not a minor technical distinction.
 It changes remuneration, authority, profit distribution, and legal characterization.
-Readers comparing the two should also review Mudarabah profit-sharing partnership contract and Musharakah joint venture contract.
+To learn more, you should also review Mudarabah profit-sharing partnership contract and Musharakah joint venture contract.

 - Fatimah owns a retail business but cannot travel to purchase inventory.